CharlyCst/hsep.nvim/readme.md

 ```

-A simple Neovim plugin to insert vertical separators in your code with centered text.
+A simple Neovim plugin to insert vertical separators with centered text in your code.

 ### Features